What is the Fair Jobs Code?

 - services

-- business expansion grants over $500,000 (exclusive of GST), where a key milestone is the delivery of new jobs
+- business expansion grants over $500,000 (exclusive of GST), and where a key milestone of the grant agreement specifies that the business will increase or retain the number of employees engaged by the business

 - tender processes, and subsequent procurement contracts